m-doescode/openblocks/BUILD.md

 * Qt 6.8.3 or higher, with MSVC toolchain
 * CMake
 * Git (for cloning the repo, optional)
-* ReactPhysics3D prebuilt library

-You will have to build and install ReactPhysics3D yourself.
-Check the [build instructions on ReactPhysics3D](https://www.reactphysics3d.com/documentation/index.html#building) for help

 To start, clone the repository: